json-schema-org/blog/pages/posts/joining-postman.md

 ---

-In the last couple of weeks, you may have seen that Postman has been investing heavily in JSON Schema\'s future by hiring some of its top contributors giving them the opportunity to work full time on improving the JSON Schema specification and tooling ecosystem.
+In the last couple of weeks, you may have seen that Postman has been investing heavily in JSON Schema's future by hiring some of its top contributors giving them the opportunity to work full time on improving the JSON Schema specification and tooling ecosystem.
 I'm happy to announce that I'm the next addition to that team.